Free Knowledge Institute

-The Free Knowledge Institute (FKI) is a non-profit organisation founded in 2006 in the Netherlands.
-Inspired by the free software movement, the FKI fosters the free exchange of knowledge in all areas of society by promoting freedom of use, modification, copying, and distribution of knowledge pertaining to education, technology, culture, and science.
+The Free Knowledge Institute (FKI) is a nonprofit organisation founded in 2006 in the Netherlands.
+Inspired by the free software movement, the FKI fosters the free exchange of knowledge in all areas of society by promoting freedom of use, modification, copying, and distribution of knowledge about education, technology, culture, and science.

 The FKI coordinates and participates in projects concerning education, access to knowledge, intellectual property, and open educational resources.

 Vision

-Communication networks, and especially the Internet, have become the driving force of a revolution only comparable to the one that followed the invention of the printing press.
+Communication networks, and especially the Internet, have become the driving force of a revolution comparable to the one that followed the invention of the printing press.
 In its years of existence, the Internet has given wings to our natural tendency to share information.

 However, still a dominant sector of society thinks that knowledge should be protected by several legal regimes commonly referred to with the term 'intellectual property'.
 This term suggests that knowledge can be exclusively owned and neglects the differences between tangible and intangible goods: while tangible goods have a scarcity problem, intangible goods can be copied and shared without limit and, when shared, tend to increase their total value.

 A countermovement started in the 1980s with the rise of the Free Software movement and open standards, which have produced a tremendous wealth of free software applications and form the basis of the current internet.
 The principles behind Free Software have inspired the unrestricted sharing and reusing of artistic and cultural works in the free content movement (including Creative Commons) and the creation and use of free educational materials in the educational sector.
-In a similar way, the Open Access movement promotes the sharing and open publication of research for advancing scientific knowledge.
+Similarly, the Open Access movement promotes the sharing and open publication of research for advancing scientific knowledge.

 The Free Knowledge Institute believes that by promoting the use of Free Knowledge in the fields of Technology, Education, Culture and Science more individuals and organisations will profit from the benefits of sharing knowledge.

-Founding principles
+Principles

 The Free Knowledge Institute has formulated a set of principles that it considers basic for being consistent with its vision.
 These founding principles take as a starting point the sharing of knowledge in the tradition of copyleft and include the use of free software, adherence to open standards, the importance of education, respect for diversity and different cultures, transparency and consensus.

 Activities

 In order to work towards this vision, the Free Knowledge Institute participates in political debates and activism to highlight the wrongs of certain policies and propose alternatives.
-For that reason the FKI works together in various networks and coalitions with other groups and organisations.
+For that reason, the FKI works together in various networks and coalitions with other groups and organisations.
 With the Open Net Coalition, a collective warning has been formulated about policy proposals in the EU parliament threatening internet neutrality.